hzeller/beagleg/README.md

 line.
 So you could use `telnet` to have an interactive session or send a file with `socat`:

-     cat myfile.gcode | socat -t5 - TCP4:bbb:4444
+     cat myfile.gcode | socat -t5 - TCP4:beaglebone-hostname:4444

-Use `socat`, don't use the ancient `nc` (netcat) - its buffering seems to be broken so that it gets stuck.
-With `socat`, it should be possible to connect this to a pseudo-terminal in case your printer-software only talks to a terminal (haven't tried that yet, please let me know if it works).
+Use `socat`, don't use the ancient `nc` (netcat) - its buffering seems to be broken so that it can get stuck.
+With `socat`, it should be possible to connect to a pseudo-terminal in case your printer-software only talks to a terminal (haven't tried that yet, please let me know if it works).

-Note, there can only be one open connection at any given time.
+Note, there can only be one open TCP connection at any given time.

 ## Pinout

+These are the GPIO bits associated with the motor outputs.
+The actual physical pins are all over the place on the Beaglebone Black extension headers P8 and P9, check the mapping in your BBB documentation.

+    Axis G-Code name  |  X   Y   Z   E   A   B   C  <unassigned>
     Step     : GPIO-0 |  2,  3,  4,  5,  7, 14, 15, 20
     Direction: GPIO-1 | 12, 13, 14, 15, 16, 17, 18, 19